refena/refena/riverpie/README.md

 }
 ```

-The logs could look like this:
+Don't worry about asynchronous business logic.
+The reduce method is defined as `FutureOr<T> reduce(E event)`.

+Here is how the console output could look like:

 ```text
 [Riverpie] Change by [Counter] triggered by [SubtractEvent]